xTSL-echiles/my_own_shell/README.md

 ◦ >  redirect output.

-◦ “<<” read input from the current source until a line containing only the delimiter is seen. it doesn’t need to update history!
+◦ “<<” read input from the current source until a line containing only the delimiter is seen. it doesn’t update history!

 ◦ “>>” redirect output with append mode.
 _______________________